conduktor/conduktor-docs/README.md

 # Vercel

 We host the docs using [Vercel](https://vercel.com/) and the build will try to deploy to this platform.
+Ensure you are a member using `@conduktor.io`, not your personal email (check your Github profile).

 You have to be a member of our Vercel workspace for Vercel to build your PR/commits, otherwise the build stage will fail.

-Ensure you are a member using `@conduktor.io`, not your personal email (check your Github profile).

-Or have a member of the Vercel workspace (e.g. someone from the Product team) change this line each time as the latest commit and trigger a PR. `Change me 1`.
+The workaround is to have a member of the Vercel workspace (e.g. someone from the Product team) change the end of this line each time as the latest commit and trigger a PR. `Change me 1`.